ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 This class implements the IPayment interface, and has all the specificities related to its specific behaviour (id and password).

-As you can see, we took what would change in our system (the payment method) and encapsulated it.
+We took what would change in our system (the payment method) and encapsulated it.
 Now, it's going to be easier to chose the payment method we want, but first let's see how is implemented the Article class.

 **Article**:
 ```java